Portugal in the Reconquista: Almoravid campaigns, 1116–1117

 New Almoravid attacks had been expected ever since the death of Count Henry, however only in 1116 did an Almoravid army commanded by Abd al-Malik advance against Coimbra and its territory.
 The Almoravids massacred the garrison of the castle of Miranda do Corvo and captured the garrison of Santa Eulália, including its alcaide Diogo Galinha.
 The inhabitants of Soure abandoned their castle and sought refuge in Coimbra.
 Its outskirts were attacked and destroyed, after which the Almoravids withdrew south.

 This same year the Almoravids captured Mallorca, the last independent taifa state in Iberia, thus bringing the entirety of the Andaluz under their authority.

 Coimbra was attacked in 1117 by the Almoravid emir Ali Ibn Yusuf at the head of a large army which included both Africans as well as Andalucians, "as many as the grains of sand of the sea" according to one source.
 On this occasion the Almoravids landed at Montemor-o-Velho and proceeded to sack the outer suburbs from there, capturing and killing people.
 The Portuguese once more sought refuge behind the walls of Coimbra, where the regent-Countess Teresa could be found at this time.

 The city was subjected to almost daily assaults beginning in late June, but the Almoravids were unable to capture Coimbra.
 After 20 days Ali Ibn Yusuf withdrew to Seville in early July.
-Keeping Coimbra would have proven difficult for the Almoravids.

 Thousands perished in the attack.
 The siege of Coimbra marked the height of Almoravid power in Iberia.
+Keeping Coimbra would have proven difficult for the Almoravids.
 After the successful defense of Coimbra, Teresa henceforth signed as "queen".